bhaskarkishor/thedailyexperience/_posts/2020-04-09-fastai-dl-lesson-1-summary.md

 good enough.
 It doesn't arouse curiosity, which is necessary for moving forward in any domain.

-So here I am just going to mention a quick summary of first lesson of deep learning MOOC.
-It deals with ** Image Classification **.
+So here, I am just going to mention a quick summary of first lesson of deep learning MOOC.
+It deals with *Image Classification*.

 #### what if I don't have a high performing gpu and loads of dat?
 Here, its a valid question that might stop many from applying